-Medicines like corticosteroids, antidepressants, and antiseizure medicines can cause you to gain some extra weight.
+Medicines like corticosteroids, beta-blockers, some antidepressants, and antiseizure medicines can cause you to gain some extra weight.

 Emotional eating–eating when you’re bored or upset–can lead to weight gain.
 Too little sleep may also contribute to weight gain.
 People who sleep fewer than 5 hours a night are more likely to become obese than people who get 7 to 8 hours of sleep a night.

 Obesity has a far-ranging negative effect on health.
 Each year in the U.S., obesity-related conditions cost more than $150 billion and cause premature deaths.
 The health effects linked with obesity include:

 Excess weight needs more blood to circulate to the fat tissue and causes the blood vessels to become narrow (coronary artery disease).
 This makes the heart work harder because it must pump more blood against more resistance from the blood vessels and can lead to a heart attack (myocardial infarction).
 More circulating blood and more resistance also means more pressure on the artery walls.
 Higher pressure on the artery walls increases the blood pressure.
 Excess weight also raises blood cholesterol and triglyceride levels and lowers HDL (good) cholesterol levels, adding to the risk of heart disease.

 Obesity is the major cause of type 2 diabetes.
 Obesity can make your body resistant to insulin, the hormone that regulates blood sugar.
 When obesity causes insulin resistance, your blood sugar level rises.
 Even moderate obesity dramatically increases the risk for diabetes.